Lese diesen Text in Deutsch: Silke Noll – Trainings und Coaching

 - with respect to corporate goals (financially and strategically), including buy-in through all organizational levels.

-Current trainings (all trainings are also available as inhouse trainings)
+Current cross-cultural courses (all classes are also available as inhouse trainings)

 - 19-20/06/21 Team Kanban Practitioner online